wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Kalman Filters: Observing Flywheel State
 ----------------------------------------

-Kalman filters are used to filter our velocity measurements using our state-space model.
+Kalman filters are used to filter our velocity measurements using our state-space model to generate a state estimate :math:`\mathbf{\hat{x}}`.
 As our flywheel model is linear, we can use a Kalman filter to estimate the flywheel's velocity.
 WPILib's Kalman filter takes a ``LinearSystem`` (which we found above), along with standard deviations of model and sensor measurements.
 We can adjust how "smooth" our state estimate is by adjusting these weights.
 Larger state standard deviations will cause the filter to "distrust" our state estimate and favor new measurements more highly, while larger measurement standard deviations will do the opposite.

 In the case of a flywheel we start with a state standard deviation of 3 rad/s and a measurement standard deviation of 0.01 rad/s.
 These values are up to the user to choose -- these weights produced a filter that was tolerant to some noise but whose state estimate quickly reacted to external disturbances for *a* flywheel -- and should be tuned to create a filter that behaves well for your specific flywheel.
 Graphing states, measurements, inputs, references, and outputs over time is a great visual way to tune Kalman filters.

 .. image:: images/filter_comparison.png

 The above graph shows two differently tuned Kalman filters, as well as a :ref:`single-pole IIR filter <docs/software/advanced-controls/filters/linear-filter:Linear Filters>` and a :ref:`docs/software/advanced-controls/filters/median-filter:Median Filter`.
 This data was collected with a shooter over ~5 seconds, and four balls were run through the shooter (as seen in the four dips in velocity).
 While there are no hard rules on choosing good state and measurement standard deviations, they should in general be tuned to trust the model enough to reject noise while reacting quickly to external disturbances.

 Because the feedback controller computes error using the :term:`x-hat` estimated by the Kalman filter, the controller will react to disturbances only as quickly the filter's state estimate changes.
 In the above chart, the orange plot (with a state standard deviation of 3.0 and measurement standard deviation of 0.2) produced a filter that reacted quickly to disturbances while rejecting noise, while the magenta filter was barely affected by the velocity dips.

 .. tabs::